alexandergcox/PythonProgramming/README.md

   Learn Python: The Complete Python Programming Course by Udemy

+Advanced OOP in Python

+Developing in Scikit learn